-In 2012, Greg was named to the Best Lawyers in America® list.
+Since 2013, Greg has been named to The Best Lawyers in America® list.

 Greg began his legal experience as a summer intern with Buchanan's Pittsburgh office and has spent his entire legal career with the firm.
 Prior to entering law school, he worked as an engineer in the space industry in Cape Canaveral, Florida.

 - Obtained comprehensive Temporary Restraining Order and Preliminary Injunction Order on behalf of international secondary steel company following a hearing in federal court enjoining its ex-executive and her new employer from soliciting its customers and other post-employment restrictions.

 - Obtained full Temporary Restraining Order on behalf of national sports and fitness specialty retailer following a hearing in federal court enjoining its ex-senior buyer from going to work for a competitor pursuant to the terms of a noncompete agreement.

 - Obtained consensual Temporary Restraining Order and ultimately full, consensual final Order on behalf of an insurance agency prohibiting ex-insurance salesperson and her new employer from soliciting former customers.
 As part of negotiated settlement, client was reimbursed $140,000 for 100 percent of attorneys fees plus the value of lost clients plus loss of goodwill.